-EDC Ceramic Micro Knife $10.95 + Free Shipping to USA/CDA
+EDC Ceramic Micro Knife $11.95 + Free Shipping to USA/CDA + $1.50 Extra for Shipping World Wide

 With a razor sharp longlasting edge this tool will handle small tasks and opening endless packages and surprisingly large jobs with a bit of time and effort.
 Light and small enough for women to carry everyday.
 Fishermen, sailors, hikers, campers, bikers or anyone that gets wet will appreciate the practicality of a non-corrosive blade.
 A first aid kit, tackle box or survival kit will have a sharp cutting tool even if exposed to salt water for 20 years.